 Escaping Social Situations with Finnish Small Talk

-Other nationalities might see our normal behavior as escaping social situation aka social avoiding.
+Some might see the Finnish small talk behavior as escaping social situations aka social avoiding.
 Indeed, this built-in lack of talk is accepted in all forms of encounters.

 As you can see from the picture above, there is a relaxing element of social avoiding even among friendships, especially if the relationship is not that close.
-It is okay to be focused entirely on your mobile when walking past acquaintance.
+It is okay to be focused entirely on your mobile when walking past acquaintance in Finland.

 Finnish Small Talk in Work Life